zywangEcho/zywangEcho.github.io/_pages/about.md

  [**Paper**]

 -  We propose Dynamic Game Informed Stochastic Search (DGSS), a novel decision-making framework that models recursive inter-vehicle interactions using multi-tree Monte Carlo Tree Search and game-theoretic principles.
 By simulating turn-based strategies for each surrounding vehicle and evaluating actions with a multi-objective reward, DGSS improves safety, efficiency, and interaction awareness in autonomous lane-changing.
-Extensive experiments on a custom simulator and the nuPlan dataset validate its superior performance over existing baselines.
 </div>
 </div>
 # 🎖 Honors and Awards